lowRISC/opentitan/hw/ip/spi_host/README.md

 However, some devices may require more timing margin and so the SPI_HOST core offers some configuration registers for controlling the timing of the CSB edges when operating under automatic control.
 The relevant parameters are as follows:
 - T<sub>IDLE</sub>: The minimum time between each rising edge of CSB and the following falling edge.
-This time delay is a half SCK cycle by default but can be extended to as long as eight SCK cycles by setting the {{< regref "CONFIGOPTS.CSNIDLE">}} register.
+This time delay is a half SCK cycle by default but can be extended to as long as eight SCK cycles by setting the {{#regref spi_host.CONFIGOPTS.CSNIDLE }} register.
 - T<sub>LEAD</sub>: The minimum time between each falling edge of CSB and the first leading edge of SCK.
-This time delay is a half SCK cycle by default but can be extended to as long as eight SCK cycles by setting the {{< regref "CONFIGOPTS.CSNLEAD">}} register.
+This time delay is a half SCK cycle by default but can be extended to as long as eight SCK cycles by setting the {{#regref spi_host.CONFIGOPTS.CSNLEAD }} register.
 - T<sub>TRAIL</sub>: The minimum time between the last trailing edge of SCK and the following rising edge of CSB.
-This time delay is a half SCK cycle by default but can be extended to as long as eight SCK cycles by setting the {{< regref "CONFIGOPTS.CSNTRAIL">}} register.
+This time delay is a half SCK cycle by default but can be extended to as long as eight SCK cycles by setting the {{#regref spi_host.CONFIGOPTS.CSNTRAIL }} register.

 {{< wavejson >}}
 {signal: [